MiriamCar/QA_Analyst_Portfolio/README.md

 You will find examples of my work with some of the most popular QA testing tools, including:

+- Postman (collections with automated API tests for websites)

 - Test cases

 - Bug reports

 - Jmeter and Google Chrome Dev Tools examples of perfomance testing

-- Postman (basic automated API tests for websites)

-- SQL (useful queriesfor QA testers)
+- SQL (useful queries for QA testers)

--  Learning resources

 :sparkles: Each project in this portfolio represents a different aspect of my journey as a QA analyst, and I hope that you find them informative and helpful.